iggym/goaddressapi/README.md

 ```

 ## Testing the API
-You can test the API by send HTTP requests to the running server.
+You can test the API by sending HTTP requests to the running server using HTTP Testing client like [Postman](https://www.getpostman.com/) or using a command line tool like [curl](https://curl.haxx.se/).
 Start by running the server by typing the following command in your terminal. (see above section in Installing and starting the server.)
 ```
 goaddressapi